paul-rogers/druid-client/README.md

 ## Extensions

-`pydruid2` is designed for extensibility.
+`druid-client` is designed for extensibility.
 You can add support for custom services, custom managment tools, custom output formats, and more.
 See the [Documentation](need link) for details.

+## Related Projects

+`druid-client` is not the only Druid library available.
+Others include:

+* [`pydruid`](https://pypi.org/project/pydruid/) - Official Python library of the Apache Druid project.
+Focused on building and running native queries.
+* [`druidpy`](https://pypi.org/project/druidpy/) - Provides simple access ot the most
+commonly used Druid APIs.
+* [`druid-query`](https://pypi.org/project/druid-query/) - Supports SQL and native queries,
+including async sypport.

 ## Contributions

 Contributions are welcome and encouraged!
-As you use `pydruid2` in your own project, notice what might be added to make your life easier.
+As you use `druid-client` in your own project, notice what might be added to make your life easier.
 You can contribute an extension (such as for a management tool you find handy), or expand core functionality (perhaps to support APIs not fully supported in the present version.)
 See the [Documentation](need link) for details.